 - lighter or disturbed sleep

 These effects are usually dose-related.
 Start with smaller servings and track response before increasing.
-For general baseline guidance, use how much matcha per day and matcha caffeine content.
+For general baseline guidance, use how much matcha per day guide and matcha caffeine content.

 Can matcha affect periods or hormones?